digitalvirtuoso/AI-for-Blemish-Detection-and-Repair/README.md

 - **src** : All source code for production within structured directory

-- **data** :  Contains the following small sample data to train and validate model
+- **data** :  Contains a small sample set of data from [Flickr Faces HQ](https://github.com/NVlabs/ffhq-dataset) to train and validate model

 ## Environment Installation